outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

     9. sda9 Gentoo swap
     10. sda10 Gentoo boot
     11. sda11 Gentoo home
-43. [OPTIONAL] Re-compiling current kernel when you need to modify some kernel configurations.
+43. Re-compiling current kernel when modifying kernel configurations.
-    1. # mount /boot
+    1. \# mount /boot
-    1. # mount /boot/efi
+    1. \# mount /boot/efi
-    1. # cd /usr/src/linux
+    1. \# cd /usr/src/linux
-    2. # make menuconfig
+    2. \# make menuconfig
        1. You don't need to copy and convert the old kernel config file as specified on [Kernel/Upgrade](https://wiki.gentoo.org/wiki/Kernel/Upgrade) since we just re-compile the current working kernel and share the kernel source.
 So we share the basic `.config` file in `/usr/src/linux/.config`.
        2. Just make some changes to the old config file.
-    3. # make clean
+    3. [optional] \# make clean
        1. Whenever the kernel sources or `.config` is changed, or when you are re-compiling a previously compiled kernel, run `make clean`.
 Otherwise the compiling process might fail.
-    3. # make modules_prepare
+    3. \# make modules_prepare
-    1. # echo 3 > /proc/sys/vm/drop_caches
+    1. \# echo 3 > /proc/sys/vm/drop_caches
-    3. # make -j3
+    3. \# make -j3
-    4. # Backup /lib/modules/\`uname -r\`/ contents.
+    4. \# Backup /lib/modules/\`uname -r\`/ contents.
 Why?
 Since we are re-compiling the current kernel, *make modules_install* will override old modules.
 If the newly-compiled kernel and modules thereof are error-prone or even cannot boot, then you cannot boot into old kernel since its modules (some are crucial) are overriden.
-    4. # make modules_install
+    4. \# make modules_install
-    5. # make install
+    5. \# make install
-        1. This is add `.old` to original kernel and copy the new kernel to `/boot`.
+       1. This is add `.old` to backup current kernel and copy the new kernel to */boot*.
-        2. You mannually finish this by renaming and copying kernel files.
+       2. You can mannually finish this by renaming and copying kernel files.
+    5. \# cp /boot/initramfs-genkernel-x86_64-version-gentoo /boot/initramfs-genkernel-x86_64-version-gentoo.old
+       1. *initramfs* won't be renamed by `make install`.
-    6. # genkernel --install initramfs, re-install `initramfs`.
+    6. \# genkernel --install initramfs, re-install `initramfs`.
-    7. # grub2-mkconfig -o /boot/grub/grub.cfg
+    7. \# grub2-mkconfig -o /boot/grub/grub.cfg
-    8. # reboot
+    8. \# reboot
-    8. # emerge -av @module-rebuild
+    8. \# emerge -av @module-rebuild
     9. If you need to compile a different kernel version, refer to the step below _Upgrade kernel_.
 45. ALSA - sound.
-    1. # emerge --search alsa, check whether `media-libs/alsa-lib` and `media-libs/alsa-utils` are installed or not.
+    1. \# emerge --search alsa, check whether `media-libs/alsa-lib` and `media-libs/alsa-utils` are installed or not.
 If not, `emerge -av media-libs/alsa-lib` to install `ALSA` support.
 By default, the `alsa` USE flag is enabled in profile, so these packages will be emerged by default.
     2. [optional] # rc-update add alsasound boot
-    3. # speaker-test -t wav -c 2, test the speaker.
+    3. \# speaker-test -t wav -c 2, test the speaker.
 45. Applications:
-    1. Firefox
+    1. Firefox < 43

        ```
        www-client/firefox gstreamer
        media-plugins/gst-plugins-libav -libav
        # emerge -av firefox
+       # emerge -av1 gst-plugins-vaapi
        # emerge -av www-plugins/adobe-flash
        ```

        1. Enable `gstreamer` USE flag for Firefox to support more video codecs (like H264).
        2. Disable `-libav` USE flag for *gst-plugins-libav* package to uses *ffmpeg* instead of *libav* for video codecs.
+       3. *gst-plugins-vaapi* supports *hardware acceleration* to reduce CPU overhead.
+However, Firefox failed to make use of *gst-plugins-vaapi*.
+Refer to [894372](https://bugzilla.mozilla.org/show_bug.cgi?id=894372), [56326](https://bugzilla.mozilla.org/show_bug.cgi?id=563206) and [1207429](https://bugzilla.mozilla.org/show_bug.cgi?id=1207429).
+From Firefox 43, it uses *ffmpeg* instead of *gstreamer*.
+To make use of *vaapi*, make sure *ffmpeg* and *hwaccel* USE is enabled.
+BTW, *ffmpeg* should enable *vaapi* USE too.
        3. Now HTML5 H264 support is OK.
 But for *Media Source Extensions*, wee need to turn on *media.fragmented-mp4.exposed*, *media.fragmented-mp4.ffmpeg.enabled*, *media.mediasource.enabled*, *media.mediasource.mp4.enabled* and *media.mediasource.webm.enabled* in *about:config*, while disabling *media.fragmented-mp4.use-blank-decoder*.
        4. Run `$ flash-player-properties` or from application menu to set flash player.
        4. Add *FoxyProxy Standard*, *uBlock Origin*, *NoScript* (and/or *RefControl*), *DownThemAll*, *user agent switcher* etc. plugins.